KrashLeviathan/codable_media_mashup/README.md

 the following:

 - `config.noCache()` - Tells the program NOT to used cached video from previous runs.
-  Typically the program will cache videos for a given CoMM for 24 hours.
-If the program is run again after 24 hours, it will need to download the video URLs again.
-By adding `config.noCache()`, it will slow down same-day re-runs, but if you need to pull a newly-updated version of a video, use this option.
+  It will slow down re-runs, but you're guaranteed to get the most recent versions of the source videos.
   *NOTE: This will disregard any `cache()` option given in the `CoMM` definition.*
 - More to come! (see below)